Psychology and Business

 Placement year

-Your opportunity to gain valuable career boosting experience by setting your studies in a real-world context of a working environment alongside professionals.
+The integrated placement year is an exciting opportunity to gain valuable career boosting experience.
+You’ll be able to apply what you have learnt so far and set your studies in a real world context of a working environment alongside professionals.

 Final year